aleph2c/miros/doc/i_mongol_example.rst

 range to make individual attacks with their arrows.
 This type of fighting is called a skirmish to show that we do not want them to stick around.

-Our war bot would have some client code connected to the entry condition of the skirmish state.
+Our warbot would have some client code connected to the entry condition of the skirmish state.
 It might be the initialization of a specific targeting and attack control system, whatever it is it would have to issue the Ammunition_Low event when it was done firing upon specific targets.
 This Ammunition_Low event